 Quality and Strength Summary

 Not surprisingly the 2.4 Ghz band had great range across the house, easily penetrating all obstacles.
 However, on the second floor 5 Ghz is less impressive which isn’t surprising considering it’s a perfect storm of obstructions, corners and dead-spots, yet the attic 5 Ghz is considerably better.
-Overall, performance is better than expected.
+Considering the structural hurdles overall performance, while not stellar, is better than expected.

 Should you use the BOX as a standalone router?
-Sure, if it suits your needs.
-As a simple plug-n-play router it performed remarkably well in my multi-level signal-absorbing home, even with multiple 4K streaming.
-Just don’t expect advanced (or basic) configuration options.
+As a simple plug-n-play router it performed surprisingly well in my multi-level signal-absorbing home, even with multiple 4K streaming.
+For the average user with a small-ish space to fill it should work nicely.
+Just don’t expect much in way of configuration options.

 On April 18, 2018 Bitdefender added a VPN service to their Total Security subscription (included with the BOX).
 The free plan allows up to 200 Mb per day with a $50/yr. plan for unlimited data.